memsql/singlestore-kafka-connector/demo/README.md

 * schema-registry
 * kafka-rest
 * kafka-connect
-* memsql
+* singlestore

 Then the kafka-connect job will be launched with this configuration:

 ```
 {
-    "name": "memsql-sink-connector",
+    "name": "singlestore-sink-connector",
     "config": {
-        "connector.class":"com.memsql.kafka.MemSQLSinkConnector",
+        "connector.class":"com.singlestore.kafka.SingleStoreSinkConnector",
         "tasks.max":"1",
-        "topics":"memsql_json_songs",
+        "topics":"singlestore_json_songs",
-        "connection.ddlEndpoint" : "memsql-kafka:3306",
+        "connection.ddlEndpoint" : "singlestore-kafka:3306",
         "connection.database" : "test",
         "connection.user" : "root"
     }
  }
 ```

-This job will read `memsql_json_songs` topic and then write all records to MemSQL `test.memsql_json_songs` table
+This job will read `singlestore_json_songs` topic and then write all records to SingleStore `test.singlestore_json_songs` table

 ## Ingest data

-To ingest some data to `memsql_json_songs` topic you can execute `ingest-data.sh` script, which will add some sample data to kafka.
+To ingest some data to `singlestore_json_songs` topic you can execute `ingest-data.sh` script, which will add some sample data to kafka.

 ```